Foreign Street Dogs

 Romanian Rescue Dogs – An Adopter’s Point of View

-I had heard that Romanian Rescue Dogs were unique and very unlike UK Rescue Dogs – I wasn’t convinced initially as I thought my years of rescue dog experience would serve me well, and using time, patience, routine, repetition and positivity would be my key tools to help settle Truffle and Luther in.
+I had heard that Romanian Rescue Dogs were unique and very unlike UK Rescue Dogs – Initially, I wasn’t convinced as I thought my years of rescue dog experience would serve me well, and using time, patience, routine, repetition and positivity would be my key tools to help settle Truffle and Luther in.

 To understand them, you need to do your research about them.
-Romanian dogs with their generations of surviving as street dogs, means that they are genetically predisposed to be wary, wily, and instinctive.
+Romanian dogs with their generations of surviving as street dogs, means they are genetically predisposed to be wary, wily, and instinctive.

-When Truffle and Luther came home with me, they were very naturally very affectionate, but any sudden moves and they would flinch, Luther was instantly wary of my husband – despite being a lovely gentleman – many Romanian Rescues are naturally wary of men – it’s a fact of life that most of the rescue dogs have had some very terrifying experiences because of men.
+When Truffle and Luther came home with me, they were very naturally very affectionate, but any sudden moves and they would flinch.
+Luther was instantly wary of my husband – despite being a lovely gentleman – many Romanian Rescues are naturally wary of men – it’s a fact of life that most of the rescue dogs have had some very terrifying experiences because of men.

-It turned out that it was me all along and not Luther.
-Romanian Rescues are very sensitive they pickup on every emotion.
+It turned out it was me all along and not Luther.
+Romanian Rescues are sensitive they notice every emotion.
 I realised I was feeding his anxiety, and I had to chill out and start again.
-I did some online research and upskilled myself about reading dog body language and sign – I them just started to watch Luther and oh my goodness there it was – the subtle changes to his ears, how he panted – how his left hind leg would tense before a lunge occurred – it was all there and I hadn’t seen it before.
-I also learned to advocate for my dog, so I muzzle trained him, and stood up for him when unwelcome and unwarranted opinions were given about him.
+I did some online research and upskilled myself about reading dog body language and signs – I then started to properly observe Luther, and oh my goodness there it was – the subtle changes to his ears, how he panted, how his left hind leg would tense before a lunge – it was all there and I hadn’t seen it before.

-I retrained myself and now Luther is honestly a completely different dog, he is my best friend, and we communicate with each other – I know if he wants to do something or not – I never force or make him do anything (going to the vet is a special exception to this!).
-Luther still happily does all the basic commands such as sit, down, wait, watch me – there is no difference in his abilities or ‘dogness’ – he’s just a bit quirkier and a real joy to be around.
-The Rommie Rascal backchat is my favourite part – especially when he is clearly trying to justify ripping up a parcel that I wasn’t which enough to pick up and put away!
+Luther still happily does all the basic requests such as, sit, down, wait, watch me – there is no difference in his abilities or ‘dogness’ – he is just a bit quirkier and a real joy to be around.
+The Rommie Rascal backchat is my favourite part – especially when he is clearly trying to justify ripping up a parcel that I was not which enough to pick up and put away!

-I won’t pretend and say that adopting a Romanian Rescue was easy, for some of you it might be, for others it will be a difficult journey – it depends on the dog, and how they cope (just like people) but it is worth it.
-Romanian Rescues have a way of burrowing into your heart and once you understand your ‘Rommie Rascal’ you will never look back!
+I will not pretend and say that adopting a Romanian Rescue Dog was easy; for some of you it will be, for others it will be a difficult journey – it depends on the dog, and how they cope (just like people) but it is worth it.

 More Advice